IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

 analysis by time

 solution1: add more load balancer

-solution2: reduce the size of web pages
+solution2: reduce the size of web pages \(CDN min js compress images merge image together\)

 what happened when your visit google.com in browser